Co-Sponsorship

 Extraction: its meaning, methods, politics, and economics in the study of religion.
 We invite papers that explore how rights language can function as a vehicle for protecting non-human entities ranging from animals to ecosystems; views of Nature, including climate change, water protectors, and the intersections between religion and contemporary movements such as the Rights of Nature Movement and the Non-human Rights Project; and the intersections of Indigenous religions Nature.

-Review Process: Participant names are anonymous to chairs and steering committee members until after final acceptance/rejection
+Review Process: Participant names are visible to chairs but anonymous to steering committee members until after final acceptance/rejection